buzzkc/MMM-Smartthings/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-MagicMirror module that connects to the Smartthings api to display device status information.
+MagicMirror module that connects to the Samsung Smartthings api to display device status information.

 ## Example